In this series of articles, we are looking at Ofsted inspector’s comments regarding Outstanding schools.

 One parent voiced the opinion of many, stating: ‘This school concentrates not only on the academic side, but also on the overall development of the child.’

-This was based on 42 outstanding schools whose Ofsted Inspections Reports were released between September 2018 and January 2019.
+It was based on the Ofsted Inspection Reports of 42 schools which were judged to be “Outstanding” between September 2018 and January 2019.